Manhattan Skyline (song): In popular culture

-The song is featured in Limmy's Show, the scene in which it's featured spawning the popular "RIP Benny Harvey" joke, started by Limmy at the end of the scene.
+The song is featured in Limmy's Show, the scene in which it's featured spawning the popular "Benny Harvey" joke, started by Limmy at the end of the scene.

 MTV Unplugged appearance

 In 2017, A-ha appeared on the television series MTV Unplugged and played and recorded acoustic versions of many of their popular songs for the album MTV Unplugged – Summer Solstice in Giske, Norway, including "Manhattan Skyline".